he was born dead...

 Mburuchusi is a term for a process by which an ever-tightening strip of bark tied around a bull’s testicles during the summer gradually tightens in winter and eventually castrates the animal by cutting off its ‘semen delivery channel’, thereby making it docile and angry enough to pull a plough for unbearable hours.

-In Nya’s painting, executed at the height of political tension in Southern Africa, the bull becomes a metaphor for the bitter-faced people, whose mask-like faces and muzzled lips outlined by dried twigs overlap rhythmically.
+In Nya’s painting, the bull becomes a metaphor for the bitter-faced people, whose mask-like faces and muzzled lips outlined by dried twigs overlap rhythmically.
 In acute contrast to these lugubriously docile faces and the literal crude stick figure hovering in the fringes of the canvas, perhaps representing the stench of fear that has frustrated the people’s freedom, are blood reds and other fiery hues reflecting the anger of a people silenced by fear, enchained by sterile rulers, stripped of vision, rapped of dignity and trust, marred by the cancerous wounds of colonialism and enslaved by greed, envy, jealousy, bitterness and hatred.

 The consequences of fear depicted in “Mburuchusi,” and other distinguished paintings are discussed in the artist’ Kingdom Lexicon.
 In these revelatory notes, Nya’ identifies the source of all fear and then elucidates the abysmal severity, the decapitating and suffocating power of fear using a conglomeration of very strong words as follows;